nilsjc/Plattformer_ConsoleGame/README.md

 # Plattformer_ConsoleGame
 A silly Plattformer game for windows console, in C#.
 Still in progress but playable.
-Some bad bugs and no ending.
+Some fatal bugs and no ending.
+No enemies!
 No meaning...
 Use the arrowkeys to move and space to jump.
 The level is stored in a seperate text file.